How many EMDR sessions will I need?

 Upon taking a thorough history, creating a treatment plan, and consenting to this form of treatment with your therapist, you will have your first experience with bilateral stimulation by creating what we call “resources.”
 Resourcing allows you to access and/or create ways to cope with emotional disturbances.

-In the next phases, we explore a specific event.
+In the next phases, we explore a specific event, often called “targets.”
 In EMDR, we focus on how past events impact you presently and we will attend to the negative images, beliefs, emotions, and body sensations that you notice now.
 We will also explore what healing and resolution would look like for you.
 In other words, what you would like to believe about this moment in time.

 In the final stages, you and your therapist will strengthen the positive belief that you’d like associated with the memory and close the session by scanning the body for any lingering disturbance.